 JM: You’ll be performing a solo for quena and bass drum on September 16 [2022] at An Ocean of Ears.
 Can you tell us about the ideas you’re exploring in this piece?

 PA: The Quena is an Andean bamboo flute that appeared in my life when I was a teenager, but only recently I’ve been paying more attention to, thanks to a generous Chilean musician based in Perth who gifted me one that he made himself (thank you Gabriel ‘Peteco’ Segovia!).
-In this piece/performance for An Ocean of Ears I’ll be developing musically what comes out naturally out of two extremely simple instruments [a Quena and a bass drum].
+In this piece/performance for An Ocean of Ears I’ll be developing musically what comes out naturally from two extremely simple instruments [a Quena and a bass drum].
 Mind you, in my first years composing I was into live electronics, with all the technological complexities that that entailed.
 Now I like to see this practice as a way of cleaning up what is not strictly necessary for me to make music, being left just with what’s essential.

 JM: How does working on a piece for a resonant space like the Old Customs House inform the way you make music?